Ardhanari/stationery/README.md

 **Papeire** may be written by one developer but wouldn't exist without:

-Stijn Van De Vyver who is 100% responsible for creative side of inventing the name.
+Stijn Van De Vyver who is 100% responsible for the creative side of inventing the name.
+Kudos.

 All beloved people that offered advice and time for testing the website.
-Biggest thanks to Kuba Kołaciński, Stijn Van De Vyver and Tomasz Rębas for their support (technical and mental alike) .
+Biggest thanks to Kuba Kołaciński, Stijn Van De Vyver, Tomasz Rębas and Tomasz Sroka for their support (technical and mental alike).

 [Code Institute](http://codeinstitute.net/) lessons, tutors and community.
-They were an enormous help during learning process and development this and all past projects.
+They were an enormous help during the learning process and development this and all past projects.

 [Oluwaseun Owonikoko](https://ng.linkedin.com/in/oluwaseun-owonikoko-190318135) for mentoring and help provided during development and sense of humour.